 Well done you have now saved so much water and energy by washing your clothes less.
 Just think of how much money that equates to. £££

-From bottom left clockwise; linen, cotton, silk (middle), wool (top right), plastic representing synthetic fibres.
+From the top; linen, cotton, wool, silk, plastic representing synthetic fibres.